-Do you wonder what Aussies love most about Australia?
+Do you ever wonder what Aussies love most about Australia?

 In the lead-up to Australia Day on the 26th January, I put the question to several fellow Aussie travellers “What do you love most about Australia”?